-T 0333 150 3456
+T 0333 150 3456 alzscot.org

-alzscot.org

 Care Information Scotland

 This is a phone, webchat and website service providing information about care services for people living in Scotland.
 T 0800 011 3200

 careinfoscotland.scot

 Carers Trust Scotland

 Information about local carer and young carer support services.

-T 0300 772 7701
+T 0300 772 7701 carers.org/scotland

-carers.org/scotland
+Carers UK Listening Support Service

+Find a supportive listening ear by signing up to a series of calls from our trained volunteers.

+carersuk.org/listen

 Chest Heart & Stroke Scotland

-Support and information for people living with lung disease, heart disease and stroke and their families and carers.
+Support and information for people living with lung and heart disease and stroke and their families and carers.

-T 0808 801 0899 chss.org.uk
+⊤ 0808 801 0899

+chss.org.uk

 Citizens Advice Scotland

-Local offices for advice/ representation on benefits, debt and housing.

-T 0800 028 1456
+Local offices for advice/representation on benefits, debt and housing.
+T 0800 028 1456 cas.org.uk

-cas.org.uk

 Contact

 Information and advice for families who care for children with a disability or special need.
 T 0808 808 3555

 contact.org.uk

 Disabled Living Foundation

 Information and advice on equipment for independent living.

-T 0300 999 0004
+T 0300 999 0004 dlf.org.uk

-dlf.org.uk

 Enable

 A membership organisation in Scotland for people with learning disabilities and family carers.

-T 0300 0200 101 enable.org.uk
+T 0300 0200 101

+enable.org.uk

 Macmillan Cancer Support

 Information and advice for people with cancer, their families and carers.

-T 0808 808 00 00 macmillan.org.uk
+T 0808 808 00 00

+macmillan.org.uk

 Marie Curie

 Support for people living with any terminal illness, and their families.

 T 0800 090 2309

 mariecurie.org.uk

 MND Scotland

 Care and support to people affected by MND and their families.

-T 0141 332 3903 mndscotland.org.uk
+T 0141 332 3903

+mndscotland.org.uk

 MS Society Scotland

 Support and information to anyone living with MS and their families

 T 0808 800 8000

-mssociety.org.uk/contact-us/scotland
+mssociety.org.uk/contact-us/ scotland

 National COVID-19 Helpline

 Scotland's national helpline if you or the person you care for is at high risk from COVID-19 and need support.

-T 0800 111 4000
+⊤ 0800 111 4000

-gov.scot/news/support-for-those-at-high-covid-19-risk
+gov.scot/news/support-for-thoseat-high-covid-19-risk

 NHS Inform

 Scotland's national health information service provides accurate and relevant information to help make informed decisions about their own health and the health of the people they care for.

-T 0800 22 44 88 nhsinform.scot
+T 0800 22 44 88

+nhsinform.scot

 Relationships Scotland

 Counselling and support services for couple, families and young people.

 T 0345 119 2020 relationships-scotland.org.uk

 Shared Care Scotland

 Information about taking a break from caring.

-T 0138 362 2462 sharedcarescotland.com
+T 0138 362 2462

+sharedcarescotland.com

 Shelter Scotland

 Information and advice on housing issues.

-T 0808 800 4444 scotland.shelter.org.uk
+⊤ 0808 800 4444

+scotland.shelter.org.uk

 Support in Mind Scotland

 Information and advice for people affected by mental illness and their carers.

-T 0131 662 4359 supportinmindscotland.org.uk